chunweiliu/chunweiliu.github.io/about.md

 ### Bio

-I was born in Taiwan.
-Currently, I live in Chapel Hill at the North Carolina for pursuing my master degree in computer science.
-Meanwhile, I love to jog down my life using [words](https://chunweiliu.wordpress.com) (Chinese) and [pictures](https://instagram.com/chunweiliu/).
+Born and grew up in Taiwan, where I lived for a quarter of century.
+I moved to the USA at the state of North Carolina for pursuing my master degree and future career in computer science.
+I love to jog down my life by [words](https://chunweiliu.wordpress.com) (Chinese) and [photos](https://instagram.com/chunweiliu/).